-Of the roughly 600 PP locations, around 350 do surgical abortions – as listed on their own website; they don’t list which ones do chemical abortions.
+Of the roughly 600 PP locations, around 350 do surgical and chemical abortions, as listed on their own website.
 Though sources differ on how many abortion clinics there are overall in the U.S., we know there are well under a thousand.
 So we know that, unlike their small share of contraception availability, PP is responsible for a very large portion of abortion availability.

-The remaining 250 PP centers all refer for abortions – to the nearby PP abortion center within their own “affiliate” (set by region).
-All affiliates have at least one surgical abortion center.
-PP is also promoting chemical abortions.
+The remaining roughly 250 PP centers all refer for abortions – usually to the nearby PP abortion center within their own affiliate (set by region).
+All affiliates have at least one abortion center.

 PP is a major political force for abortion.
 Money is fungible, and any they get from taxpayers will end up in abortion advocacy indirectly.
 The pro-life movement is at a major disadvantage in its work because of this huge behemoth getting millions of dollars.

 But, Still – Doesn’t PP’s Contraception Work Lower Abortion?

 Not according to any empirical studies; see Chapter 16 of Peace Psychology Perspective on Abortion, which covers studies and explanations for why they turn out the way they do.